-I’m a freelance journalist based in New York and California.
+I’m originally from California.
 From 2019 to 2020, I was the federal workforce reporter at FCW, where I covered agencies ranging from the VA to the Office of Personnel Management to the Interior Department.
-I’m also on the editorial board of The Strikewave, a labor newsletter.
-In June 2021, I will join The Bangor Daily News, in Bangor, ME, as a general assignment reporter.
+I was also on the editorial board of The Strikewave, a labor newsletter.
+I earned my Masters of Science from Columbia Journalism School in the spring of 2021.
+In June 2021, I joined the Bangor Daily News, in Bangor, ME, as a reporter on the city desk covering the City of Brewer and economic redevelopment.

 I have written about anti-government extremism on public lands, climate change, police brutality, gentrification, oversight of artificial intelligence, algorithmic bias, Silicon Valley, the gig economy, the deadly California Camp Fire, the impact of COVID-19 on federal agencies, the claims backlog at the Department of Veterans Affairs, and leftist politics in Appalachia, just to name a few.